 Project Summary: The annual Borrin Foundation – Ngā Pae o te Māramatanga Legal Research Internship Awards enables two Māori tertiary students to research legal issues of relevance to Māori.
 The purpose of the internship programme is to promote Māori legal scholarship, and strongly connect legal research with legal practice.

-The interns will learn how to be a member of a research team, will present findings to an audience from communities of interest, become more experienced in literature review and archival research techniques and develop strategies for engaging audiences through planned dissemination.
-The research progressed through the internship will provide deeper insight into key concepts according to a Māori world view, and the impact of their inclusion into western legal frameworks.
+The interns learned how to be a member of a research team and presented findings to an audience from communities of interest, become more experienced in literature review and archival research techniques and develop strategies for engaging audiences through planned dissemination.
+The research progressed through the internship provided deeper insight into key concepts according to a Māori world view, and the impact of their inclusion into western legal frameworks.